Gabriel-Mota/Getting_and_Cleaning_Data_Coursera/Assignment1/Instructions.md

 Getting-CleanData_Week3
 =======================
-If the link of the dataset presented in the README.md file does not work, you can download the data from here:
+If the link of the dataset presented in README.md does not work, you can download the data from here:
 [UCI HAR Dataset](https://www.dropbox.com/s/rp9l8yrafajjx7p/UCI%20HAR%20Dataset.zip?dl=0) [61MB]

 The script needs to be placed in the root folder of the datasets.